 Bake the pie crust at 425°F until the crust begins to turn golden between 17 to 20 minutes.

-Remove the parchment and pie weights, and continue to bake another 8 to 10 minutes until the crust is evenly browned and looks crisp.
+Remove the parchment and pie weights, and continue to bake another 8 to 10 minutes until the bottom of the crust is evenly browned and looks crisp.

 👩🏻🍳 Troubleshooting

 Your pie dough is crumbly which means rips and tears when you roll it out.
+This dough lacks moisture.
 Make sure you use enough ice water when preparing your pie dough.
 And always scoop your flour to ensure you haven't added too much.

 Tough pie crust is the result of not enough fat in the crust, as well as overworking the dough.
 This recipe uses slightly more fat than the standard 3-2-1 pie ratio so follow the recipe and use the extra butter.